 La Boca is proud of its unique traditions.

-La Boca is rich in the tourist clichés that define Buenos Aires such as tango dancing in the streets and buildings in bright pastel colours.
-For this reason my friend and I set aside a full afternoon to experience this touristy port district.
+La Boca is rich in the tourist clichés that define Buenos Aires.
+Think tango dancing in the streets and buildings painted in bright pastel colours and you’re there.
+For this reason, my friend and I set aside a full afternoon to experience this touristy port district.
 However, as we discovered, La Boca has a reputation and not a particularly good one at that.
-Our ‘host mother’ insisted that we were to stay on the main streets and that we should also leave before 5pm.
+Our ‘host mother’ insisted that we were to stay on the main streets and that we should also leave before 5 pm.

 Arriving by bus, my first impressions were not entirely positive due to the presence of a huge crane as we entered the area.
-We advanced into El Caminito, the main pedestrian street, where a statue of the pope waved down benevolently at us from a balcony.
-Having been out late the night before I needed some refreshment, so we found a nice table outside where I had a ‘café con leche’.
+We advanced into El Caminito where a statue of the pope waved down benevolently at us from a balcony.
+For the uninitiated, El Caminito is the main drag and it appears in countless photos of the district.
+Having been out late the night before, I needed some refreshment.
+We soon found a nice table outside where I had a ‘café con leche’.
 This provided an opportunity to soak up the sun and people watch.
 La Boca certainly has a touristy feel and there were people at the entrance of many bars and cafés hawking for the passing tourist trade.
-I would gladly have the spent the day watching the world go by, but we had our 5pm deadline to respect.
+I would gladly have the spent the day watching the world go by, but we had our 5 pm deadline to respect.

 The majority of the houses have been converted into shops selling textiles along with various tourist souvenirs.

-The attitude of the shopkeepers was a little less relaxed than in San Telmo, but it was not over obtrusive either.
+The attitude of the shopkeepers was a little less relaxed than in San Telmo.
+However, it was not over obtrusive either.
 Another statue of the pope welcomed us into a market, which seemed to cater far more to the local population, and we both noted that the atmosphere here contrasted sharply with the touristy feel outside.